A Stitch in Time: Hand-Made, Textile, Contemplation, Imperfection, and Chance

 Monika Sosnowska at Galerie Gisela Capitain.
 Courtesy Galerie Gisela Capitain

-As each dot was completed, it was adhered to the booth walls, until very soon all 700 dots covered the entire three walls in a monochromatic grid like formation.
-It was an alternative 'sticking on of dots' to that taking place outside the fair at one of David Zwirner's two spaces, 519 and 525 West 19th Street, where Yayoi Kusama's exhibition, Give me Love, saw visitors adhering brightly coloured dot stickers to her seminal installation, The Obliteration Room.
+Directly opposite, at Gavin Brown’s Enterprise, contemplation gave way to participatory absurdity.
+Jonathan Horowitz’s 700 Dots invited visitors to paint a “perfect” solid black dot on a small square of paper in exchange for USD 20, paid by the artist.
+As each dot was completed, it was adhered to the booth walls, until very soon all 700 dots covered the entire three walls in a monochromatic grid formation.
+It was an alternative ‘sticking on of dots’ to that taking place outside the fair at one of David Zwirner’s two spaces, 519 and 525 West 19th Street, where Yayoi Kusama’s Give Me Love exhibition saw visitors invited to pepper a pristine domestic interior with brightly coloured dot stickers.

 Exhibition view, Yayoi Kusama_Give me Love,_ at David Zwirner.
 Courtesy David Zwirner